 The CDD rule, issued by the Financial Crimes Enforcement Network (FinCEN), requires covered Financial Institutions (FIs) to establish and preserve written policies and procedures that are designed to identify and verify the identity of customers; verify the identity of beneficial owners of companies opening and operating accounts; assess the attributes and purpose of customer relationships for the development of customer risk profiles; undertake continuous monitoring to identify and report suspicious transactions and regularly update customer information to preclude risks.

-UNIVERSAL BENEFICIAL OWNERSHIP
+Ultimate BENEFICIAL OWNERSHIP

-The addition of new Universal Beneficial Ownership (UBO) information requires FIs to identify and verify the identity of any individual who owns 25 percent or more of a legal entity or a controlling stake in the legal entity.1 Covered FIs should obtain the identities of individuals who satisfy the definition through multiple
+The addition of new Ultimate Beneficial Ownership (UBO) information requires FIs to identify and verify the identity of any individual who owns 25 percent or more of a legal entity or a controlling stake in the legal entity.1 Covered FIs should obtain the identities of individuals who satisfy the definition through multiple

 corporate structures from their legal entity customers.